scalapb/ScalaPB/docs/src/main/markdown/validation.md

 ### Cats non-empty collections

 Using rules like the ones defined above, it is possible to detect when a list or a map are non-empty (via. `{repeated: { min_items: 1}}` or `{map: {min_pairs: 1}}`, and map them to corresponding non-empty collections.
 Cats collections require some additional adaptation to ScalaPB since their API is different enough from standard Scala collections.
-ScalaPB comes with support to automatically map non-empty collections to `NonEmptyMap`, `NonEmptySet` and `NonEmptyList`.
+ScalaPB-validate comes with support to automatically map non-empty collections to `NonEmptyMap`, `NonEmptySet` and `NonEmptyList`.
 To enable, add the following to a proto file.
-The scope of the settings will be for the entire proto package:
+The scope of the settings will be for the entire file.
+You can turn the setting on for the entire package by adding `scope: PACKAGE`.

 ```protobuf